dutes/ci_portfolio_two/README.md

 ### Validation Testing
-The web site was ran through the W3C HTML and CSS validatiors and passed without any errors.
+The web site was ran through the W3C HTML and CSS validators and passed without any errors.

 ### Deployment